mohit15-web/GEEKATHON-team-5-/README.md

 ## Contributing:
   + We welcome contributions from the community.
 If you would like to contribute to the project, please follow these steps:
-    +.
-Fork the repository.
+    1. Fork the repository.
     2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-    3. Make your changes and commit them: git commit -m 'Add feature XYZ'.
+    3. Make your changes and commit them: `git commit -m 'Add feature XYZ' `.
-    4. Push to your forked repository: git push origin feature-name.
+    4. Push to your forked repository: `git push origin feature-name`.
     5. Create a pull request on the original repository.

     <hr>